 Brief Overview of the Delinquent Vehicle Registration Collections ProcessThe California DMV mails annual vehicle registration renewal notices 60 days before a vehicle's registration expiration date.
 The address the renewal notice is mailed to is the last known registered vehicle mailing address.
 If you do not pay registration renewal fees before or on the registration expiration date, the DMV will send a delinquent notice marked Final Notice 30 days after the expiration date.
 This is your second notice and a cue that the DMV is serious about receiving your registration renewal payment or at least needs information on why you will not be making a payment, e.g. vehicle was sold, junked, wrecked or will be PNO (placed under planned non operation status).
 The third and final notice that will be sent, and after which if fees are still unpaid, result in a collection account being opened, is also marked Final Notice and is sent 30 days after the second notice.
 This notice will advise you that your unpaid account is being referred to the Franchise Tax Board for collection action.

-The DMV itself lacks to authority to collect involuntary payment from vehicle owners.
-Involuntary payment means the FTB collects payment without your acceptance and/or approval.
-Thus they refer back owed fees to the FTB for collection and retains management responsibility for all referred accounts.
+The DMV itself lacks the authority to collect involuntary payment from vehicle owners.
+Involuntary payment means the FTB collects payment without your acceptance and/or approval, thus refer back owed fees to the FTB for collection and retain management responsibility for all referred accounts.
 Disputes or complaints which arise related to the vehicle's registration are handled by the DMV's Liaison Section or referred to your local DMV field office for resolution.
 This allows vehicle owners to deal directly with their local DMV field office and if need be make payment directly to the DMV; even after a collection account has been opened.
 This proves to be most helpful to vehicle owners in resolving delinquent vehicle registration collections.

 Generally, by the time the DMV receives an account referral, registration fees are 90 days delinquent.
 Demand for Payment Notices are immediately issued (this is your 3rd notice).
 If you do not respond to the notice within 10 days, they will forward the account to the FTB and begin involuntary collection action, such as bank and wage levies.